Tom Parkes: Loan spells

-Second loan to Burton Albion

-On 24 March 2011, Parkes joined Burton Albion on loan for a second time until the end of the 2010/11 season.
+On 24 March 2011, Parkes joined Burton Albion on loan for a second time until the end of the 2010–11 season.

-Third loan to Burton Albion

 Parkes joined Burton Albion on a sixth month loan deal at the start of the 2011–12 season.
 However this came to a premature end after only three league games after Parkes suffered a broken ankle.
 He made his return by being named on the bench on 14 January 2012 in a match against Plymouth Argyle.

-Loan To Bristol Rovers

 Following the end of his loan at Burton Albion, Parkes was an unused substitute for Leicester's 2–0 victory over Swindon Town in the fourth round of the FA Cup.
 A few days later, Parkes joined up with fellow Leicester loanee Cian Bolger, at Bristol Rovers on an initial month-long loan deal.
 Parkes made his debut against Morecambe on 11 February, re-uniting his academy defensive partnership with Bolger.
 On 21 April, he was sent off for a dangerous two footed challenge on Port Vale's Chris Shuker; opposition manager Micky Adams defended Parkes, saying that in his experience "the boy is not that type of player".

 Bristol Rovers

 Tom Parkes joined Bristol Rovers for an undisclosed fee on 20 August 2012.
 He made his debut on 21 August 2012 in a 1–1 draw against Barnet, playing the full 90 minutes.
 On 18 September 2012, he scored his first goal for in a Rovers shirt in away match against west country rivals Plymouth Argyle.

 On 20 November 2012, he suffered a fractured ankle in a 4–0 loss away at Port Vale at Vale Park and returned to action on 1 December 2012 in the 2–0 loss to Wycombe.

-When John Ward was appointed manager in December 2012, Tom was awarded the captain's armband and has gone from strength to strength, picking up npower League 2 Player of the Month in February 2013.
+When John Ward was appointed manager in December 2012, Parkes was awarded the captain's armband and picked up the League Two Player of the Month award for February 2013.

 In September 2013, Parkes agreed a contract extension at Rovers to keep him at the club until 2016.
 That season would end in disappointment for Parks and Rovers as the club were relegated out of the Football League for the first time since their election in 1920.

 Parkes remained with Rovers for their first campaign in the Conference Premier as Darrell Clarke guided the side to a second place finish in the league, missing out on automatic promotion by just one point.
-They would however go on to seal promotion at Wembley Stadium, beating Grimsby Town in the 2015 Conference Premier play-off Final.
-Parkes made 51 appearances in all competitions during the season, the most of any player at the club, and was named Bristol Rovers' player of the year at the end of the campaign.
+They would however go on to seal promotion at Wembley Stadium, beating Grimsby Town in the 2015 Conference Premier play-off final.
+Parkes made 51 appearances in all competitions during the season, the most of any player at the club, and was named Bristol Rovers' Player of the Year at the end of the campaign.